diogro/expressionVariance-manuscript/main.md

 So, for each study we have a measure of the average correlation of each gene with every other gene.
 The average connectivity for each gene is the average across all studies in which that gene is expressed.

-## Chromatin state correlates of gene expression variance
+## Chromatin state correlates of gene expression variance: global

-__Chromatin state correlates of gene expression variance__: We first obtain various annotations previously used to stratify the genome into interpretable functional categories [@finucane2015partitioning].
+__Data used__: We first obtain various annotations previously used to stratify the genome into interpretable functional categories [@finucane2015partitioning].
 A subset of these annotations are used to quantify functional and molecular correlates of the gene expression variance metric: 1) promoter, coding, and 3' and 5' UTR are annotations from the RefSeq gene model; 2) CTCF, promoter flanking, transcribed, transcription start site, and enhancer categories were defined as the union [@finucane2015partitioning] of these annotations derived from ChromHMM/Segway across 6 cell types [@hoffman2013integrative]; 3) the repressed category was defined as the intersection [@finucane2015partitioning] of these annotations derived from ChromHMM/Segway across 6 cell types [@hoffman2013integrative]; 4) conserved elements were identified across 29 mammalian species [@lindblad2011high; @ward2012evidence]; 5) TFBS were identified from digital genomic footprinting of DNase hypersensitive sites in 57 cell lines [@gusev2014partitioning; @encode2012integrated]; super-enhancers were defined as the union [@finucane2015partitioning] of all super-enhancers identified in 86 human cell and tissue types [@hnisz2013super]; 6) DHS sites were defined as the union [@finucane2015partitioning] of DHSs identified across 13 cell lines [@encode2012integrated; @trynka2013chromatin].

+__Correlations__: We

+## Tissue-level expression variance assessment

+__Data used__:

+__Correlations__: Correlations were performed in the same manner as the global assessment (above) and corrected (Benjamini-Hochberg) for all tests (all tissue-level (n = 8 tissues) gene expression variance ranks plus the cross-tissue ranks correlated with all five chromatin state categories in each tissue plus the universal annotation (n = 405 tests)).

 ## Code availability